 “Mwebaza Day” Refers to in-school, cultural celebrations that we host with our Colorado and Uganda partner schools, each spring.

-These special days invite each school community to connect with their partner school on the other side of the Atlantic Ocean, through video chat.
+These special days invite each school community to connect with One of the Mwebaza partner schools on the other side of the Atlantic Ocean, through a live video chat.

 Mwebaza Day promotes cross-cultural understanding, global awareness, and meaningful educational connections by inviting students to share culturally-relevant dances, songs, and engage in a Q&A. Learn more below!